Behavioral Attenuation

 with Shakked Noy and Chris Roth

-[abstract] [pdf] [latest version: March 12, 2024]
+[latest version: July 23, 2024]

 How does word-of-mouth transmission distort economic information?
 We pay participants to listen to audio recordings containing economic forecasts and accurately transmit the information through voice messages.
 Other participants listen to an original or a transmitted recording before stating incentivized beliefs.
 Across various transmitter incentive schemes, a forecast's reliability is lost in transmission at a far higher rate than the forecast’s level.
 Reliable and unreliable information, once filtered through transmission, impact listener beliefs similarly.
 Mechanism experiments show that information about reliability is not perceived as less relevant or harder to transmit, but is less likely to come to mind during transmission.